award

 1. Circumstances of the Accident

 One of the first things attorneys analyze is the circumstances surrounding the accident.
-This includes whether both vehicles were in motion, if a vehicle was stopped, and if any traffic rules (e.g., stop signs, one-way markers) were violated.
-For example, if a driver fails to observe a stop sign within a parking lot, they are more likely to be held responsible for any collision that ensues.
+This includes whether both vehicles were in motion, if a car was stopped, and if any traffic rules (e.g., stop signs, one-way markers) were violated.
+For example, if a driver fails to stop at a parking lot stop sign, they are more likely to be held responsible for any collision that results.

 2. Damage Done to Each Vehicle